Table of Contents Show

 Many repeaters, however, do not improve; in fact, some drop their scores.
 Because many institutions average several results, you’ll need to achieve a much better score on your second exam to boost your overall LSAT score.

 However, if the second score is much higher than the first, some Law Schools will utilize it.
-Contact the Law Schools of your choosing to find out how they handle how many times can you take the LSAT.
+Contact the Law Schools of your choosing to find out how they handle LSAT.

 The LSAT is recognized as one of the most difficult examinations for a reason, and simply having taken it once does not change the fact.

-No matter how many times can you take the LSAT, remember that just because you are taking the LSAT more than once is not a failure on your side.
-How many times can you take the LSAT does not determine whether you can go to a Law School or not.
+Remember that just because you are taking the LSAT more than once is not a failure on your side.
+Does not determine whether you can go to a Law School or not.